 Motor vehicle accidents are common occurrences on roadways in Illinois.
 In fact, according to state data, there has been an average of more than 300,000 crashes in the Land of Lincoln in recent years.
-While most car accidents are minor, many others are quite serious.
+While most car accidents are minor, as personal injury lawyers in St Clair County, Illinois, we see that many others are quite serious.

 In any collision, you may sustain a variety of injuries, ranging from broken bones to organ damage.
 If your arms or legs suffer trauma, though, doctors may have to amputate.
 Regrettably, amputations can have many life-limiting consequences.
 Here are four of them: